tradingview/rest_integrations_docs/source/Integration_overview.rst

 The sandbox is a fully functional copy of the TradingView website at `beta-rest.xstaging.tv`_.
-During the integration development in the sandbox, you need to work on the UI and ensure the trading functionality works as expected.
+During the integration development in the sandbox, you need to work on the UX and ensure the trading functionality works as expected.

 How to get access to sandbox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~